lawrennd/old_talks/_mlai/week8.md

 for probabilistic PCA
 and factor analysis are the same.

-## Other Interpretations of PCA: Separating
+\section{Other Interpretations of PCA: Separating Model and Algorithm}
-Model and Algorithm

 Since Hotelling first introduced his perspective on factor analysis as PCA there has been somewhat of a conflation of the idea of the model